yangshun/front-end-interview-handbook/contents/trivia.md

 - How does React work?
 What is virtual DOM and what problems does it solve?
 - Why did you use library X over library Y?

-The best and correct way is to prepare for such questions is to really understand the concepts and get some hands-on experience in applying them in a project.
+The best and correct way to prepare for such questions is to really understand the concepts and get some hands-on experience in applying them in a project.
 Memorizing the answers is not recommended but is acceptable if you are running out of time.

 ## Common questions